OffchainLabs/arbitrum-docs/arbitrum-docs/for-devs/quickstart-solidity-hardhat.md

 yarn add hardhat @nomicfoundation/hardhat-toolbox
 ```

-This installs two packages: `hardhat` lets us test and deploy our smart contracts, and `hardhat-toolbox` is a bundle of popular Hardhat plugins that we'll use later.
+This installs two packages: `hardhat` lets us write, test and deploy our smart contracts, and `hardhat-toolbox` is a bundle of popular Hardhat plugins that we'll use later.

 Next, run `npx hardhat` to configure Hardhat.
 Select `Create a JavaScript project` when prompted.
 Make sure you specify your `decentralized-cupcakes` directory as the project root when asked.